weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 ```

-Now that we have our sphere, let’s position it backwards (along the z axis) so that we can see it:
+Now that we have our sphere, let’s position it backward (along the z-axis) so that we can see it:

 `globe.position.z = -300;`